bbauska/meta-react-basics/README.md

 import App from './App';
 ```

-Lines 1-5 brings all the necessary pieces together:
+Lines 1-4 bring the necessary pieces together:

--   React
+-   React,

--   React's library to talk to web browsers (React DOM)
+-   React's library to talk to web browsers (React DOM),

--   the styles for your components
+-   the styles for your components,

 -   the component you created in App.js.